tiny-dancer/notes/runiac_origin_story.md.1.md

 We were confident and excited to bring this same culture to a public cloud infrastructure platform, ignorantly believing the hardest was behind us in true leroy jenkins fashion.

-## What happened: we see the road but can't find it
+## What Happened: See the road but can't find it

 We did all the things expected of a highly mature platform engineering team.
 Everything as code was the mantra and terraform with jenkins would be our ticket to paradise.